School Tours

 The Manor House

 On Belle Grove's front porch children learn about the early settlement of the Shenandoah Valley.
 The Hite family, who built Belle Grove, were among the first pioneers to settle in the Valley of Virginia.
 From the porch, young visitors look out across farm fields that are still used today, but in 1864, were transformed into battlefields when the Civil War Battle of Cedar Creek swirled around the Manor House.
 Students can even see and touch original bullet holes in the porch columns.
-Once in the Manor House, children are encouraged to contrast plantation life with their own lives.
-During the tour, students come into contact with famous figures in American history such as James Madison, "Father of the Constitution," who was a frequent guest and Thomas Jefferson, author of the Declaration of Independance, who was asked to help design the Manor House.
+Once in the Manor House, students will learn about life on the plantation for both the free and enslaved inhabitants.
+During the tour, students come into contact with figures in American history such as James Madison, "Father of the Constitution," who was a frequent guest and Thomas Jefferson, author of the Declaration of Independance, who was asked to help design the Manor House.

 The Winter Kitchen